Alphonseaaron/Jeff-Roofing-and-interiors/replit.md

 - Improved favicon implementation with SVG support
 - Added comprehensive Open Graph meta tags
 - Enhanced accessibility with proper color contrast in both themes

+## Major Architectural Update (January 2025)

+### Complete Starlink-Inspired Dark Theme Implementation
+- Implemented full CSS reset with comprehensive dark theme system
+- Created custom Starlink-inspired color palette (#000000, #111111, #3399FF, #A1A1A1)
+- Applied flat design principles removing all gradients, shadows, and bright colors
+- Updated all typography to use uppercase styling with letter-spacing for headings
+- Converted all components to use consistent dark theme styling
+- Enhanced button system with proper hover states and transitions
+- Updated form inputs with dark background and proper focus states
+- Applied theme consistently across Navigation, Hero, Services, Footer, and ContactForm components
+- Ensured mobile responsiveness throughout the new design system